jayalane/go-dedup-count/README.md

 *Adivce for starting out*

-If you integrate, please let me or them know of your experience and any suggestions for improvement.
+If you integrate, please let me know of your experience and any suggestions for improvement.

 The current API can best be seen in the _test files probably.

+There is a "Set" to add new key/values, "Get" to retrieve, KetSetP to test membership, GetDups to get a copy of the dictionary with dups.

+New to make a new one and Close to shut down the go routine for the old one (then dereference it).

 *Requirements*